zestydevy/dinosaur-planet/docs/Recompilation.md

 4. Finally, after all decompiled DLLs have been recompiled, repack all DLLs into a new `DLLS.bin` file using `dino_dll.py` (found at `tools/dino_dll.py`).

 After all that, `DLLS.bin` is linked into the file ROM like a normal binary file.

+#### DLL Exports
+Despite the name, the `exports.s` file actually contains both the DLL's export table **and** the names of the DLL's constructor and destructor.
+The order of entries in this file must be: the constructor, the destructor, and then each export table entry in the same order as in the original DLL file.

 ### Assembly Files
 All remaining assembly files (`.s`, those not found under `asm/nonmatchings`) are simply assembled using a modern assembler into individual object files.